L00P3R93/africastalking-gateways/README.md

 A collection of Africa's Talking Gateway classes to help with developing on our APIs.

 **Please Note: These gateway classes are not under active development and will be deprecated soon.
-We advice you move to the [official SDKs](#official-sdks) for a richer set of features and improved development patterns.
-Read this [transition guide](https://blog.africastalking.com/) to help with moving from the gateway classes to the SDKs.**
+We advice you move to the [official SDKs](#official-sdks) for a richer set of features and improved development patterns.**

 ## Official SDKs
 1. [C#](https://github.com/AfricasTalkingLtd/africastalking.Net)